8 Interesting Things to See and Do in Chad

 #2 Lake Chad

-It’s difficult to overstate the sheer importance of Lake Chad not only to the country with which it shares the name, but also to Nigeria, Niger and Cameroon, all of which encompass together one of Africa’s greatest lakes.
-Due to the rapid population growth, inefficient irrigation methods and climate change, the lake has shrunk significantly since the 1960’s.
-In fact, in just 60 years this ancient body of water lost 95% of its original size, amounting to a meager 1,540 km2 as of 2020.
+It’s difficult to overstate the sheer importance of Lake Chad not only to the country with which it shares the name but also to Nigeria, Niger, and Cameroon, all of which together encompass one of Africa’s greatest lakes.
+Due to rapid population growth, inefficient irrigation methods, and climate change, the lake has shrunk significantly since the 1960s.
+In fact, in just 60 years, this ancient body of water lost 95% of its original size, amounting to a meager 1,540 km² as of 2020.

 While the ecological crisis prompted many challenges, including armed conflicts between the different ethnic groups along its coastline, the lake is still largely an oasis in an otherwise arid region.
 If you bother to check the travel advisories of different countries, you’ll notice that Lake Chad is defined as an unsafe region to visit.
 Nevertheless, if you hire a local guide, you’ll most likely be out of harm’s way, as the risky places are confined to specific areas.

-Home to dozens of migratory birds and wild African mammals, Lake Chad alternates between a shallow water lake and wetlands, the latter of which even awarded it as a Ramsar site.
-If you manage to overcome the many logistic challenges of visiting the area, you should definitely take a boat ride with local fishermen through the lake’s reed labyrinth.
+Home to dozens of migratory birds and wild African mammals, Lake Chad alternates between a shallow water lake and wetlands, the latter of which even awarded it Ramsar site status.
+If you manage to overcome the many logistical challenges of visiting the area, you should definitely take a boat ride with local fishermen through the lake’s reed labyrinth.
 It’s not only an exceptional experience but also an insightful journey into why this lake is so crucial for the survival of millions of people in this unforgiving corner of the world.

 Lake Chad-6771